vinceimbat/vinceimbat/content/My strategy for sharing.md

 # Monthly

-Every beginning of the month, I perform [[thoughts/my monthly review routine]].
+Every beginning of the month, I perform [[my monthly review routine]].
 Using a template, I review weekly reports and aggregate them into a monthly report.
 This monthly report gets shared to an email list via TinyLetter.
 Like the annual report, this is a non-negotiable artifact that has to be shared every month.

 # Annually